samuelstevens9/one-click-hugo-cms-ovn/site/content/join/_index.md

         and use case research by leading academic institutions and consultancies.
 testimonials:
   - author: >-
+      Jon Stine | Executive Director of Open Voice Network
+    quote: >-
+      Enterprises that are active in standards development drive efficiencies, gain market access, and create competitive differentiation faster than those that don’t.
+From a market-share point of view, the question is whether you or your competitors will guide the future of the technology.
+  - author: >-
       Kees Jacobs | Vice-President for Global Consumer Products & Retail, Capgemini Consulting